 Other Considerations

 After you have decided your main category of boots, found an appropriate fit, and assessed your insulation needs, any remaining variables are very very minor.
 Within a given sub-category, durability is fairly consistent.
 Lighter boots are less rugged than the beefier ones, but boots of similar weight aren't that different in terms of durability.
 There are small features like climbing features, crampon compatibility, ease of transitioning, and versatility that may play into your ultimate choice.
 If you are making choices that nuanced, however, you are likely a savvy enough consumer to sort out those differences on your own.
 Just be careful that those small details aren't getting in the way of the big, major questions you need to address first.
-If your boots aren't warm enough or don't fit well or don't ski well enough for your needs, the availability of swapped soles or step in crampon compatibility won't make a huge difference.
+If your boots aren't warm enough or don't fit well or don't ski well enough for your needs, the number of buckles or steps in a transition won't make a huge difference.
 Ask the big questions first, and let the rest fall into place.

 Don't use your AT boots in your alpine bindings!As tempting as it might be, don't put any rockered touring sole ski boots into DIN/ISO 5355 alpine bindings (typical alpine bindings).
-They may, or may not fit, but the release value likely won't be consistent and your odds of injury are much higher.
+They may or may not stay affixed for a lift ride and easy ski run, but the release value surely won't be consistent and your odds of injury are much higher.

 Other important considerations when purchasing a Randonee boot.